AmericanRework/Pico-2x-BLDC/README.md

 - Test both DC and BLDC motors with an encoder instead of halls.
 - Build more robots using this amp.
 - Test it up to 240vdc/10A.
 Should work?
+- When you disable a moving simplefoc motor with an 'AE0', it'll try to jump back to that velocity when you re-enable it.
+Might be fixed in newest simplefoc version or maybe it's something I did.
+Low priority 'cause it just spins a wheel a bit when you re-enable.
+Could be much a bigger problem on say a robot arm or CNC with a hard stop.
 - Connect JUST the 2304's to a Mesa FPGA board running linuxCNC.
 Yep.
 Dump the pico and put your own brain on these drivers.
 - I2C should work via pico pins GP17 and GP16.
 I think there is also now software CAN for the 2040 - loose 25% or so of one core but get CAN.
 Should be able to get it working.